 Storage hierarchy An ordered collection of storage classes.
 The hierarchy consists of a fixed number of storage levels numbered from level 1 to the number of levels in the hierarchy, with the maximum level being limited to 5 by HPSS.
 Each level is associated with a specific storage class.
 Migration and stage commands result in data being copied between different storage levels in the hierarchy.
 Each Class of Service has an associated hierarchy.

-Storage subsystem A portion of the HPSS namespace that is managed by an independent Core Server and (optionally) the Migration/Purge Server.
+Storage subsystem A portion of the HPSS namespace that is managed by an independent Core Server and (optionally) the Migration/Purge Server. ТВ Terabyte (2 ).

-Terabyte (2^{40}) .
-TB

 TCP/IP Transmission Control Protocol/Internet Protocol.
+Transaction A programming construct that enables multiple data operations to possess the following properties: • All operations commit or abort/roll-back together such that they form a single unit of work.